-When deployed, 5G networks should deliver more speed and capacity to support massive machine-to-machine communications and to provide low-latency (delay), high-reliability service for time-critical applications.
-Based on trials to date, 5G networks are starting to demonstrate high performance in different scenarios such as dense urban areas and indoor hotspots.
+Deployed 5G networks deliver more speed and capacity to support massive machine-to-machine communications and to provide low-latency (delay), high-reliability service for time-critical applications.
+Based on the numerous existing, commercial networks, IMT-2020 demonstrates high performance in different scenarios such as dense urban areas and indoor hotspots.

-With these ambitious goals, 5G networks face considerable challenges.
-The increased capacity and data rates promised by 5G require more spectrum and vastly more spectrally efficient technologies, beyond what is currently used in 3G and 4G systems.
+With its ambitious goals, 5G networks faced considerable challenges.
+The increased capacity and data rates enabled by 5G may require more spectrum and vastly more spectrally efficient technologies, beyond what is used in 3G and 4G systems.

 Some of this additional spectrum will come from frequency bands above 24 GHz, which pose considerable challenges.
-The first challenge refers to the intrinsic propagation characteristics of millimeter waves.
+The first challenge refers to the intrinsic propagation characteristics of this part of the spectrum (a.k.a. millimeter waves).
 These radio waves propagate over much shorter distances than those of medium- (between 1-6 GHz) and low- (below 1 GHz) frequency bands.

 Hence, coverage of a given area will require a significantly increased number of base stations that will increase the complexity of the infrastructure, including the need to deploy radio equipment on street facilities, such as traffic lights, lampposts, utility poles and power supplies.